Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 I will include only the part after so if I write [`/api/user/me`](https://chatapi.fusionsid.xyz/api/user/me) The full URL of the endpoint will be at https://chatapi.fusionsid.xyz/api/user/me

+**Encryption**
+All services and protocols (REST & WebSocket) within the API are using TLS and HTTPS/WSS.

+**Aditional Cloudflare Security**
+I also use cloudflare as a middle man for requests.
+This helps with caching, security because they have functions for that, anylytics and more

 ---

 ## Authentication & Authorization